Analysis | As 2020 election nears, foreign interference matters less than a looming constitutional crisis

 “The Republican Party has become a new kind of Confederacy.
 They are secessionists without taking the revolutionary step of seceding, power-obsessed rebels who fight to preserve a bygone America by gaming the system,” wrote David W. Blight, one of the preeminent American historians of the Civil War.
 “They have managed to win the presidency twice without the most votes, maintain control of the Senate although vastly outnumbered in the national electorate, and build a majority on the Supreme Court by stealing an appointment that belonged to a sitting Democratic president.”

-Demographic realities could mean that Trump and his allies are the spasm of a certain brand of hard-right politics in the country.
+Demographic realities could mean that Trump and his allies embody the last spasm of a certain brand of hard-right politics in the country.
 But they so far have shown little interest in changing course and remain committed to tactics that suppress turnout in elections.
 “Excessively counter-majoritarian institutions blunt Republicans’ incentive to adapt to a changing American electorate,” wrote Steven Levitsky and Daniel Ziblatt, professors of government at Harvard University.
 “As long as the Republicans can hold onto power without broadening beyond their shrinking base, they will remain prone to the kind of extremism and demagogy that currently threatens our democracy.”

 As the American system has evolved over time to better empower and represent more of the country, the academics argue for a new era of major political reforms, including the elimination of the electoral college, that ensures both parties feel the political incentive to actually win the most votes.
 Otherwise, the United States is veering toward a deeper crisis.